-- Monthly Annual review of data submitted to the Department of Pesticide Regulation (DPR), Division of Drinking Water (DDW), Department of Toxic Substances Control (EnviroStor), and GeoTracker as part of the Groundwater Ambient Monitoring and Assessment (GAMA) database. - Quarterly Annual check-ins with existing monitoring programs, such as CV-SALTS and ESJWQC GQTM. - Annual review of annual monitoring reports prepared by other programs (such as CV-SALTS and ILRP) - GSAs will invite representative(s) from the Regional Water Quality Control Board, Merced County Division of Environmental Health, and ESJWQC to attend an annual meeting of the GSAs to discuss constituent trends and concerns in the Subbasin in relation to groundwater pumping. - GSAs will consider potential beneficial and adverse effects on groundwater quality in siting groundwater recharge projects and other management actions.
+- Annual review of data submitted to the Department of Pesticide Regulation (DPR), Division of Drinking Water (DDW), Department of Toxic Substances Control (EnviroStor), and GeoTracker as part of the Groundwater Ambient Monitoring and Assessment (GAMA) database. - Annual check-ins with existing monitoring programs, such as CV-SALTS and ESJWQC GQTM. - Annual review of annual monitoring reports prepared by other programs (such as CV-SALTS and ILRP) - GSAs will invite representative(s) from the Regional Water Quality Control Board, Merced County Division of Environmental Health, and ESJWQC to attend an annual meeting of the GSAs to discuss constituent trends and concerns in the Subbasin in relation to groundwater pumping. - GSAs will consider potential beneficial and adverse effects on groundwater quality in siting groundwater recharge projects and other management actions.

 The purpose of these reviews will be to monitor and summarize the status of constituent concentrations throughout the Subbasin with respect to typical indicators such as applicable MCLs or SMCLs.
-The Merced Subbasin GSP Annual Report and 5-Year UpdatePeriodic Evaluation will include a summary of the coordination and associated analyses of conditions.
-The GSP 5-year updatesPeriodic Evaluation may include evaluation analyses of whether minimum thresholdssustainable management criteria for additional constituents are needed.
+The Merced Subbasin GSP Annual Report and Periodic Evaluation will include a summary of the coordination and associated analyses of conditions.
+The GSP Periodic Evaluation may include analyses of whether sustainable management criteria for additional constituents are needed.